mayallzObject/computer-science-quiz/README.md

 Hi, my name is Ivaylo, and this is my 1sr portfolio project.
 The Cool Trivia web application is in MVP status, with the plan of adding more functionality and styling.

-### Cool Trivia

 ### Goals of this project
 The main goal of this project is to gain experience developing a full-stack app and learn new Technologies.
 My idea was to have one day of research in TypeScript and Material-UI then adjust on the fly.
-Due to the restricted time frame and some unexpected hardware issues I decided to keep the database very simple.My original plan was to use TypeORM and TypeScript for the backend.
+Due to the restricted time frame and some unexpected hardware issues I decided to keep the database very simple.
+My original plan was to use TypeORM and TypeScript for the backend.
 The front end was made with React, Redux and Material-UI.

 #### Objectives